johnnymast/redbox-dns/README.md

 # Redbox-dns (NOT READY)

-Redbox-dns can be used to retrieve dns records for a domain you wish to query for.
-The API offered to you is extremely easy.
-Make sure to check the [examples](examples) directory for some basic examples.
+Redbox-dns can be used to quickly query dns records a given domain.
+The API it self is extremely easy to use.
+Make sure to check the [examples](https://github.com/johnnymast/redbox-dns/tree/master/examples) directory for some basic examples.

 # Examples